-Welcome to my blog and thank you for visiting!
+Welcome to my mostly, but not purely, memoir blog and thank you for visiting!

 These stories are all from fifty-some years of life and are about many things: challenges; choices; funny times; rants; loves; embarrassing moments; stuff that moves, frustrates or saddens me.
 There are stories from all over Canada, The Canadian Army, Military College, growing up in Ontario and on a lake in the summer at a place we call ‘the Camp‘ First jobs, adventures, heart-break, family life and funny times and even illness.
 Travel in Central America with our four-year old, Australia, India and Nepal and finding our current wonderful little Nova Scotian town.
 There is even some pretty serious stuff like health, helpful tips and guest posts of poetry and loss.